-"If any man willeth to do His will he shall know of the teaching, whether it be of God, or whether I speak of Myself."-JOHN vii.
-17.
+"If any man willeth to do His will he shall know of the teaching, whether it be of God, or whether I speak of Myself."
+John 7: 57.

-THERE was great division among the Jews as to who Christ really was, and the Divine authority of the truth He taught.
+There was great division among the Jews as to who Christ really was, and the Divine authority of the truth He taught.
 They wanted some sign as a clear proof that He was really come from God.
 Christ's answer tells them that the proof depended upon the state of their heart.